Analysis: Greek deal puts euro zone in slow recovery room

 FRANCE RISK?

-A more remote but much-talked-about risk is the possibility that financial markets could turn against France if President Francois Hollande's labour market and welfare financing reforms disappoint or meet militant street resistance.
+A more remote but much-talked-about risk is the possibility that financial markets could turn against France if President Francois Hollande's labor market and welfare financing reforms disappoint or meet militant street resistance.

 France's borrowing costs are hovering close to historic lows despite its loss of the coveted AAA credit rating from Moody's this month after Standard & Poor's downgraded Paris in January.